LeviticusNelson/nvchadCustom/README.md

 # nvchadCustom
-Custom config for Nvchad By Levi Nelson
+Custom config for Nvchad By Levi Nelson that has (somewhat) support for Apex

 ## Instructions to Install
 - If you don't have NvChad: